Tokenomics

 Fee structure

-Every $NIGHT transfer incurs a 1% fee that flows automatically to the Treasury contract.
+Every the native token transfer incurs a 1% fee that flows automatically to the Treasury contract.
 When the Auditor Agent completes a compliance task, the FeeDistributor allocates rewards:

 | Recipient | Share | Description |